aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-generation/_index.md

 ---
 {{% alert color="primary" %}}[Generate Barcodes Online](https://products.aspose.app/barcode/generate).
 You can test the quality of ***Aspose.BarCode*** generation and view results online.{{% /alert %}}

-This documentation chapter is dedicated to barcode generation basics and the related questions, such as supported symbologies, barcode appearance-related properties, managing barcode size, customizing barcode text, saving generated barcodes, working with GUI-based development tools, and many other subjects.
+This documentation chapter describes barcode generation basics and discusses supported barcode types, appearance-related properties, size and appereance, barcode text, output options, and so on.
 You can find the required information in the articles specified below.

 | Article | Description |
 |---|---|